 18. Article 7 p.
 1 stipulates that the Defender cannot intervene into judicial processes.
-The administrative branch is therefore submitted to the supervision by the Defender, while the judiciary is not.
-In its previous opinions the Venice Commission warned against the direct involvement of the ombudspersons in individual court cases, so this model is perfectly compatible with the Venice Commission's approach.
+The administrative branch is therefore submitted to the supervision by the Defender, while the judiciary is not16.
+In its previous opinions the Venice Commission warned against the direct involvement of the ombudspersons in individual court cases17, so this model is perfectly compatible with the Venice Commission's approach.
 The existing law gives the Defender two specific powers in the judicial sphere: to give legal advice to the parties to the court proceedings, and to seek institution of disciplinary proceedings against judges (see respectively Article 7 p.
 1, second paragraph, and Article 12, p.
 1 (8)).
-While the Commission has no objections against the Defender acting as a legal advisor, the second power (to set disciplinary proceedings in motion) is quite unusual and appears to contradict otherwise ancillary role of the Defender vis-à-vis the judiciary.
+While the Commission has no objections against the Defender acting as a legal advisor, the second power (to set disciplinary proceedings in motion) is guite unusual and appears to contradict otherwise ancillary role of the Defender vis-à-vis the judiciary.
 The Armenian authorities should consider removing the power given to the Defender by virtue of Article 12 p.
 1 (8).

 19. In order to add clarity, and to exclude overly broad interpretation of the competence of the Defender to intervene in "human rights cases" it is recommended to stipulate additionally in Article 7 p.
 1 that the Defender cannot examine complaints about the alleged human rights violations by the courts.
 Such grievances must be addressed through the normal chain of appeals to a higher judicial instance.
-Probably, the text of the constitutional amendments should also be revised in order to make clear that the judiciary is excluded from the Defender's supervision.
+Probably, in order to affirm the general principle of separation of functions between the judiciary and the Defender, as expressed in Article 7 p.
+1, the text of the constitutional amendments should also be revised in order to make clear that the judiciary is excluded from the Defender's supervision.